langalex/couch_potato/README.md

     CouchPotato::Config.database_name = "http://username:password@example.com:5984/name_of_the_db"

-Optionally you can configure which framework you want to use for validations (either validatable or ActiveModel)
+Optionally you can configure which framework you want to use for validations (either validatable or ActiveModel (default))

     CouchPotato::Config.validation_framework = :validatable | :active_model